 - Light housekeeping.

 - Visiting with someone so their caregiver can take a break.

 - A phone call to check in or just talk.

 - We often give people rides to get their groceries.

-- If you are unable to shop yourself, a volunteer can shop for you from your grocery list.
+- If you are unable to shop yourself, a volunteer may shop for you from your grocery list.
 Or, a volunteer can go with you to get groceries when you can’t shop alone.

 I need to get to a specialist in the Twin Cities.
 Can you take me?

-- Our volunteers may drive you to the Twin Cities for medical appointments.
+- Not all our volunteers will drive you to the Twin Cities.

 - If we have a volunteer willing to drive to the Twin Cities, we will get you there.